mattock/openvpn-buildbot/README.md

 It is possible to point the buildmaster to a remote Docker hosts on a worker-by-worker basis.
-This can be useful, for example, to add builds for other processor architectures like arm64.
+This can be useful, for example, to add builds for additional processor architectures such as arm64.

 The remote Docker host can be created like any buildmaster with provision.sh - we just don't use the buildmaster container for anything.
 The Docker daemon on the remote Docker host needs to listen on the appropriate network interface.
-This can be accomplished with a systemd override:
+This can be accomplished with a systemd override such as this:

 ```
 # /etc/systemd/system/docker.service.d/override.conf